-H. Form E-672, Monthly Report of Institutional Education Program Enrollment the tenth calendar day of the months, October through July.
+H. Form E-672, Monthly Report of Institutional Education Program Enrollment

+On each count date for the months of September through July, institutional education programs report their students on Form E-672.
+This form is due to OSPI September 20 and the tenth calendar day of the months, October through July.
 If the tenth is a weekend or school holiday, the report is due on the following school day.
 See Section 7.O. for further information.